Appearance

 - Add notes by typing an asterisk (*) in the Node 1 field.

-- Move between fields and copy values down by pressing the Enter key.
+- Move between fields and copy values down by pressing the Enter or Tab key.

-- For C-Factor, type the value, right-click for a list, or press Enter to copy down.
+- For C-Factor, type the value, right-click for a list, or press Enter to copy from above.

-- For K / Flow, type the value/syntax (number, +number, Hnumber, =number), right-click for a list, or press Enter to copy down.
+- For K / Flow, type the value/syntax (number, +number, Hnumber, =node), right-click for a list, or press Enter to copy from above.

-- For Density, Area, Pressure, and Elevation, type the value, right-click for a list, or press Enter to copy down.
+- For Density, Area, Pressure, and Elevation, type the value, right-click for a list, or press Enter to copy from above.

-Calculated fields (Calc'd Flow, Calc'd Pf / UL, Calc'd Vel) are display-only after a calculation is run.
+Calculated fields (Flow, Total Pf / Pf/ft, Vel) are display-only after a calculation is run.

 HydraCARDs (Troubleshooting)